haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/multi-site/ms_websites.md

 {% endcollapsible %}

-## Step 7: Change the default store view's base URL
+## 步骤7.
+Change the default store view's base URL
 You must perform this step last because after it's done, you'll lose access to the Magento Admin; your access returns after you set up virtual hosts as discussed in the web-server-specific topics.

 {% collapsible To change the default store view's base URL: %}